Corolab Investment Guide: Long-term investing

 High-income individuals who have already hit the investment ceiling in their TFI could consider an endowment as another tax-efficient investment option.

 The appeal of endowments lies in the flat tax rates that apply to income and capital gains.
 Income is taxed at 30% (compared with a marginal individual tax rate that can be as high as 45%), while capital gains are taxed at 12% (compared with an effective rate of 18% for individuals in the highest income tax bracket).
 Investors’ underlying fund options are not restricted by any regulation.
-As such, you can choose to invest in any of our long-term growth-oriented funds.
+As such, you can invest in any of our long-term growth-oriented funds.

 Conclusion